standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Ah, you try to get at us, Miss Herrick,” said Francis, not quite checking a laugh.

-{123}“Ah, there is much warning in it for us,” said Miss Lydia.
+“Ah, there is much warning in it for us,” said
+Miss Lydia.

 “In all great pictures,” said Francis, firmly